abcmishra/Aganitha.ai/README.md

 # Aganitha.ai
 I have uploaded three notebooks in the github

-One notebook usues google API to convert speech to text
+One notebook usues google API to convert speech to text(

 The other  notebook is to make module in python

-Third notebook is how to convert speech to text with feature extraction and building the model.
+Third notebook is how to convert speech to text with feature extraction and building the model.(Speech_Recognition_Assingment)

 The data has been taken from Kaggle for the third Notebook.